Accept & Reject Statement-Based Uncertainty Models: Accept Reject Statement-Based Uncertainty Models

 We say that a gamble~$f$ is \demph{indeterminate} if neither it nor its negation~$-f$ are acceptable, so that no predetermined operational procedure is associated to it.
 The set of indeterminate gambles is~$\A_\incomp\defeq\compl{(\A_\acc\union-\A_\acc)}$.

 In our graphical examples, no indifferent or favourable gambles appear; these categories will be illustrated later.
 Of course, again given that only a small finite number of statements has been made, most pairs of gambles related by negation consist of unresolved gambles and these gambles are therefore indeterminate.
-In the middle example, there is however one pair of rejected gambles related by negation; the gambles involved are also called indeterminate because no accept statement is involved.
+In the middle example, there is however one pair of rejected gambles related by negation; the gambles involved, even though resolved, are also called indeterminate because no accept statement is involved, so no commitments are determined.